SMerrony/dashera/DEVELOP.md

 * Display - holds a matrix of ASCII characters (Cells)
 * GUI - the bulk of the Gtk interface
 * Keyboard - guess what?!?
+* Redirector - routes data according to the current connection
 * Telnet - handle the Telnet protocol
 * Terminal - implements the Dasher behaviour